mnikic/minis/README.md

 or (optionally)

-3) run the suite of tests with python src/test_cmds_extra.py
+run the suite of tests with
+python src/test_cmds_extra.py

+or
+make test

+(server needs to be running on the default port for this work!!!)

 They should all be passing. if not either submit a PR or open an issue.

+one can repeat it all but with

+Build with: make asan

+Start the server with: build/bin/server_asan

+Run tests with: make test-asan

+Tests should still pass, server should not crash, everything should still work (otherwise we have memory issues)

+or alternatively

+make ubsan

+build/bin/server_ubsan

+make test-ubsan

+Same story, everything should just work.

+or

+make tsan

+build/bin/server_tsan

+Run tests with: make test-tsan

+Again all should be squeeky clean.

+If not send a PR or open and issue :).

 Thanks
+M.